 Our principal subsidiary in Panama is Gaming & Services de Panama S.A. ("Gaming & Services"), in which we hold a 100% ownership interest.
-As of December 31, 2018, Gaming & Services has 29 licenses to operate electronic casinos in Panama.
+As of December 31, 2019, Gaming & Services had 32 licenses to operate electronic casinos in Panama.
 The majority of said licenses expire in 2038, with the exception of three licenses that expire in 2034, 2035 and 2037, respectively.
-Gaming & Services directly operates 26 of the 29 electronic casinos in Panama, and the other three electronic casinos are operated by other Cirsa subsidiaries.
-Ancon Entertainment, Inc. (50.1% owned by the Group) operates two electronic casinos in accordance with two operation agreements with Gaming & Services.
+As of December 31, 2019, Gaming & Services directly operated 26 of the 32 electronic casinos in Panama, and the other six electronic casinos were operated by other Cirsa Gaming subsidiaries: Ancon Entertainment, Inc. (50.1% owned by the Group) operated two electronic casinos in accordance with two operation agreements with Gaming & Services and

 Inversiones Interactivas, S.A.
-(70% owned by Orbis Development, S.A., a wholly owned subsidiary of Cirsa), operates one electronic casino in accordance with an operation agreement with Gaming & Services.
+(70% owned by Orbis Development, S.A., a wholly owned subsidiary of Cirsa Gaming), operated one electronic casino in accordance with an operation agreement with Gaming & Services.

 During 2009, we had negotiations with the Government of Panama and the Gaming Control Board with respect to certain of our electronic casinos and the Panamanian government adopted a law that included provisions relating to the gaming industry in Panama.
-As a consequence of the foregoing and subsequent agreements around such time between Cirsa and the Gaming Control Board, we restructured our ownership interest and electronic casino license arrangements.
+As a consequence of the foregoing and subsequent agreements around such time between Cirsa Gaming and the Gaming Control Board, we restructured our ownership interest and electronic casino license arrangements.
 In sum, we increased our ownership interest in Gaming & Services from 70.9% to 100%, Gaming & Services obtained the right to hold licenses for 12 new electronic casinos, in addition to the 14 licenses granted in 1998, and we paid a total of \$18 million over a four-year period (ending in 2012) to the Panamanian government in respect of "Key Money" payments for electronic casino licenses and additional payments.